OpenVZ/vzkernel/Documentation/admin-guide/hw-vuln/spectre.rst

 steer its indirect branch speculations to gadget code, and measure the speculative execution's side effects left in level 1 cache to infer the victim's data.

+Yet another variant 2 attack vector is for the attacker to poison the Branch History Buffer (BHB) to speculatively steer an indirect branch to a specific Branch Target Buffer (BTB) entry, even if the entry isn't associated with the source address of the indirect branch.
+Specifically, the BHB might be shared across privilege levels even in the presence of Enhanced IBRS.

+Currently the only known real-world BHB attack vector is via unprivileged eBPF.
+Therefore, it's highly recommended to not enable unprivileged eBPF, especially when eIBRS is used (without retpolines).
+For a full mitigation against BHB attacks, it's recommended to use retpolines (or eIBRS combined with retpolines).

 Attack scenarios
 ----------------